CheikhSleiman/Tube2FEM/README.md

-# Tube2FEM -
+# Tube2FEM - (Embedded) Tubular Objects Simulations using the Finite Element Method
-Tube2FEM is a general-purpose highly-automated pipeline for flow related processes in (embedded) tubular objects
+Tube2FEM is a general-purpose highly-automated pipeline for flow related processes in (embedded) tubular objects.

 ## Getting started